jarrarhaider1214/docs/pages/user-guide/components/container-services/container-services.md

 1. **RBAC**: To configure Role Based Access Control for the service.
 2. **Enable RBAC**: To enable RBAC.
 3. **Add Resource Based Roles**: To add resource based roles for the container.
+Resources includes Nodes etc.
-4. **Add Service Based Roles**: To add service based roles for the container.
+4. **Add Service Based Roles**: To add service based roles for the container e.g. mysql related tasks.

 ![15](imgs\15.jpg)

 1. **Add Resource Based Roles**: To add resource based roles.
 You can add more than one as well.
-2. **Resource:** Select resource from drop-down e.g. Endpoints, Nodes etc.
+2. **Resource:** Select resource from drop-down e.g. Endpoints, Nodes etc. Resources are on which we want to give access to this role.
-3. **Action**: Action or role for the resource selected e.g. Create, Update etc.
+3. **Action**: Actions allowed for the resource selected e.g. Create, Update etc. You can can select more than one action as well.
 4. **AddAPI Groups**: To add API group.
 You can add more than one API group.
+It is that specific API which will have access.

 ![16](imgs\16.jpg)

 1. **Add Service Based Roles**: To add service based roles for the container.
 You can add more than one as well.
 2. **Method**: Method of the role e.g. Get, Post etc. You can select more than one from the drop-down
 3. **ADDPaths**: To add paths.
+It is the path of http request e.g. /raccon, /api/solutions/create etc.

 ![17](imgs\17.jpg)